-The Morgan International Community School has delegated both executive and administrative authority and responsibility to the Head of School.
-The Head of School has direct responsibility to the Council and acts as an ex-officio member.
-Every member of the staff has a professional and contractual obligation to report to the Head of School.
-Similarly, the responsibility for the day-to-day administration of the school is assigned to the Head of School and the Senior Leadership Team.
+The Morgan International Community School has vested both executive and administrative authority and responsibility in the Head of School.
+The Head of School is directly responsible to the Council and serves on as an ex-officio member.
+All staff members are responsible to the Head of School both professionally and contractually.
+Likewise, the day to day management of the School is designated to the Head of School and the Senior Leadership Team.